-Another possible add is a magna-doodle or etcha sketch type toy, though again these can be chunky you will need bag space.
+Another possible addition is a magna-doodle or etcha sketch type toy, though again these can be chunky you will need bag space.

 Other Toddler Supplies for travelling

-Of course, there are far more toddler needs than just the toys!
+Of course, there are far more toddler needs than just toys!
 The toddler supply items will go into my bag (along with tickets, passports, money… etc, etc).
-If you’ve already accepting you will likely be doing all the carrying then these items could be packed together with the toys.
+If you’ve already accepted you will likely be doing all the carrying then these items could be packed together with the toys.

 Snack essentials -Especially if your child is under 2 and won’t be served a plane meal, or you know they’ll be fussy with the onboard selection.
 Try to keep them in different spots of your bag or hidden to make the experience last longer!
 As beautiful as those fishing tackle boxes of colourful snacks might look on Pinterest, show a toddler that in one go and they will promptly up-end the box, I promise you.
 Squeezy packets for on the go like Ella’s are great, small dried fruits, crackers.
 Avoid foods that are overly sugary – we have a complete guide to great healthy toddler snacks here.